Cambridge Park

 Cambridge Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects likely impacting the area.
-Key projects are Nepean Hospital Redevelopment, Oxford Green Estate, Cambridge Gardens Estate (Stage 3 and 4), and The Quarter - Penrith Health & Education Precinct.
-Below is a list of most relevant projects.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects include The Quarter - Penrith Health and Education Precinct, Nepean Hospital Redevelopment, Oxford Green Estate, and Cambridge Gardens Estate (Stage 3 & 4).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.